Bash-KZ/getting-started-with-astra-java/README.md

 ### Running on your local machine
 Make sure that you have:
 * Java 11+
-* An Astra compatible Java driver, instructions may be found [here](https://docs.datastax.com/en/astra/aws/doc/dscloud/astra/dscloudConnectJavaDriver.html) to install this locally.
+* An Astra DB compatible Java driver, instructions may be found [here](https://docs.datastax.com/en/astra/aws/doc/dscloud/astra/dscloudConnectJavaDriver.html) to install this locally.
 * An Astra database with the CQL schema located in [schema.cql](src/main/resources/schema.cql) already added.
-* The username, password, keyspace name, and secure connect bundle downloaded from your Astra Database.
+* The username, password, keyspace name, and secure connect bundle downloaded from your Astra DB.
 For information on how to obtain these credentials please read the documentation found [here](https://docs.datastax.com/en/astra/aws/doc/dscloud/astra/dscloudObtainingCredentials.html).

 This application is a Spring Boot web application.
 This sample can be run from the root directory using:
 ```sh